pH-7/Learning-FAST-for-Devs/README.md

 ![Accomplishment.
 Succeed challenges](https://media.giphy.com/media/l0Iy7zmLUiALbkna8/giphy.gif)

 10. Teach what you just learned.
-Doing this will structure and organize the flow of information you learned and understand better the topic, see what you haven't learned yet and reinforce them.
+Doing this will structure and organize the flow of information you learned, allowing you to understand better the topic and see what you haven't learned yet and reinforce them.
 Do a 30-minute tech workshop at work (e.g. with Google Slides) or see to participate to a tech Meetup, screencast yourself coding a part of the new project while commenting what you do (no pressure, you don't necessary have to share it or publish it on Youtube), publish a Medium/Dev.to post, etc.

 ![Teach what you learn in order to remember more efficiency](https://media.giphy.com/media/3ohc10nduj1irsuzgA/giphy.gif)